-Even if the site’s location is excellent concerning the electromagnetic environment produced by man-made signals, a mobile laboratory for monitoring RFI (Radio Frequency Interference) is fully operational at the site.
-This is mainly used together with a fixed station to detect and identify the sources of interferences to the Radio Astronomy Service.
+Even if the site’s location is quite good concerning the electromagnetic environment produced by man-made signals, a mobile laboratory for monitoring RFI (Radio Frequency Interference) is fully operational at the site (see Figure 1).

-The RFI monitoring is continuously performed in the frequency bands of the first light receivers.
-Whereas C- (especially above 6400 MHz) and K-band (almost everywhere in the band) show very large bandwidth fully RFI-free, P- and L-bands look more noisy.
-Therefore appropriate observational strategies and mitigation techniques must be implemented to get rid of RFI.
+Whereas the C- (especially above 6400 MHz), X-, and K-band (both almost everywhere in the band) show very large bandwidth fully RFI-free, P- and L-bands look more polluted.
+Therefore, appropriate observational strategies and mitigation techniques must be implemented to get rid of RFI.